-Given the number of uses of meditation, this trend makes sense.
+Given the multiple benefits associated with meditation, this trend makes sense.
 People meditate for personal development, stress management, and relaxation.
-And more than ever, people are also meditating for their mental health.
+More than ever, people are also meditating for their mental health.

-That said, there is an emerging body of clinical evidence that shows that meditation is effective.
-For this article, we’ll talk about what meditation is and why we should consider meditating.
+That being said, there is an emerging body of clinical evidence that shows that meditation is associated with many beneficial necessities including reducing anxiety and depression .
+For this article, we discuss what meditation is and how it can help.

 What is Meditation?

-Mindfulness is characterized by paying attention to the present.
+Mindfulness is characterized by taking note of what’s happening in the present including self awareness of your emotions, thoughts, impulses and habits that affect your mental well-being.
 For example, one way to be mindful is by focusing on how you currently feel, instead of lingering on how you felt in the past.

-The goal of mindfulness meditation is to build this attention.
+Mindfulness involves paying attention to your five physical senses.
+The goal of meditation is to build this attention.
 To practice a basic exercise, you can read this article published by Mindful, a non-profit organization.
-Mindful is advised in part by Jon Kabat-Zinn, Ph.D, who was one of the first to incorporate mindfulness meditation into clinical practice.
+Mindful is advised in part by Jon Kabat-Zinn, Ph.D, who was one of the first to incorporate meditation into clinical practice.

 Why Should We Meditate?